 3.3.1.
 Multilevel Mixed-Effects Models

 All the statistical analysis is performed in the R programming language (R Core Team, 2019).
-The link to the programming code may be found in Appendix N.
+The link to the programming code may be found in Appendix 1.

 For the analysis purposes of this work, I use Multilevel Mixed-Effects Models (Bryk & Raudenbush, 1988).
 These models allow taking into account complex interactions of the studied variables on more than one level (that is why ‘multilevel’).
 Using them, it is possible to model nested data: the data, in which values of some independent variable group within another independent variable, and to consider that some parameter may vary differently across these groups.
 For example, if we study the dependency of GPA of a student on his/her attendance, the students will be nested in classes, nested in schools.
 The ‘mixed-effects’ part of the name comes from the possibility to study two types of variables (which are called ‘effects’ in this paradigm) using these models: population- and group-level (these two groups are often called ‘fixed’ and ‘random’ in the literature, but since these terms are not used unambiguously, I avoid them in this work (Gelman & Hill, 2006)).
 The population-level effects are those independent variables, which are usually intentionally set and controlled in experiments, and group-level are those, which influence cannot be controlled, and which values do not represent all possible levels of the factor in population.